npm/ndm/README.md

 ## .ndmrc

-Add an `~/.ndmrc` file to your home directory, to override ndm's default settings.
+Add an `.ndmrc` file to your home directory, to override ndm's default settings.

 Variable names should be camel-case.
 As an example, the following `.ndmrc` would change the default logging location: